isovector/reasonablypolymorphic.com/posts/2015-08-13-taylor-swift.markdown

 [answer]: http://www.wolframalpha.com/input/?i=solve+%28136.5+%3D+%5Cfrac%7B%5Cpi%7D%7B12%7D+%5CBig%288+%5Cleft%28r%5E3+-+%28r-s%29%5E3%5Cright%29+-+3++s%5E3+%5Cleft%28sin%282%29+-+2%5Cright%29+%5CBig%29+with+s+%3D+4.6%29+for+r

-...which gives us $r = 2.02$ and $r = 2.57$ for the speaking case.
-Since these are both smaller than $s_t$, we conclude that such an enclosure can't actually be constructed.
+...which gives us imaginary radii for the speaking case.
+Since these are physically impossible, we conclude that such an enclosure can't actually be constructed.
 Shame.

 **But wait!** We totally fudged that $\alpha = 0.15$ number for cork.
 But maybe